As more and more people turn to the healthier, plant based lifestyle, they will naturally start to feel fitter and healthier than ever.

 3. STRONGER IMMUNITY

-As raw fruits and vegetables still have their nutrients, phytochemicals, antioxidants, and digestive enzymes intact they will offer you higher immune protection than cooked or dead foods.
-It is however, very important to source out as good a quality, local and preferably as organic as you can afford because these factors make a huge difference in food and nutrient quality.
+As raw fruits and vegetables still have their nutrients, phytochemicals, antioxidants and digestive enzymes intact they will offer you higher immune protection than cooked or dead foods.
+It is, however, very important to source out as good a quality, local and preferably as organic as you can afford because these factors make a huge difference in food and nutrient quality.

 4. LESS STOMACH PROBLEMS

 Raw foods, because of their natural digestive enzymes, will help to ease and even eliminate completely stomach and digestive problems such as IBS, heartburn, gas, constipation, and indigestion.
-This will be dependent on the individual of course, and it may take some time for you body to get used to lots of fibrous foods, but it’s worth a try.
+This will be dependent on the individual, of course, and it may take some time for you body to get used to lots of fibrous foods, but it’s well worth a try.

 5. BETTER SATISFACTION VALUE

-Raw energy balls are a really simple snack to keep in your fridge and are great when you feel peckish; or even better as a pre/post-workout snack as they are full of nutrition and slow release energy.
+Raw energy balls are a really simple snack to keep in your fridge and are great when you feel peckish.
+Or, even better as a pre/post-workout snack as they are full of nutrition and slow release energy.

 There are so many different versions and flavours you can make and they all pretty much have a base of smooshed together dates and nuts.
-From there you can add other nuts, seeds, coconut flakes, cacao, and flavourings – the world is your oyster for experimentation when it comes to energy balls!
+From there you can add other nuts, seeds, coconut flakes, cacao and flavourings.
+The world is your oyster for experimentation when it comes to energy balls!

-If you want to make any of these delicious raw recipes for yourself then the internet is literally awash with them, and you should have no trouble finding something simple to try out for starters.
-Here’s some recipes I found on YouTube that are simple and easy to get you started:-
+If you want to make any of these delicious raw recipes for yourself, then the internet is literally awash with them.
+You should have no trouble finding something simple to try out for starters.

-Adding more raw foods to your diet will definitely give you some wonderful rawesome health benefits.
-Nobody is saying you need to go 100% raw; just start by adding more and more raw foods and get your taste buds accustomed.
+Adding more raw foods to your diet will definitely give you some wonderful, rawesome health benefits.
+Nobody is saying you need to go 100% raw.
+Just start by adding more and more raw foods and get your taste buds accustomed.